 - Driving unlicensed.
 Youth who might never have seen a traffic light or a freeway have difficulties getting a license because remote communities lack trainers and facilities, and the language used for driving tests is inappropriate.
-When they then get caught repeatedly driving unlicensed and end up in jail .
-In many Aboriginal communities only one person holds a drivers license.
+When they then get caught repeatedly driving unlicensed, uninsured and unregistered—a common “trifecta” on court lists—they end up in jail .
+But in many Aboriginal communities only one person holds a drivers license.

 In New South Wales, the Local Court is required to add a further 5-year disqualification period under the Roads and Traffic Authority Traffic Act's Habitual Offender Scheme introduced for people who commit 3 serious traffic offences in 5 years .
 This means some people who collected too many offences in their youth might get disqualified from driving until they are for example 50 years old.
 This has dire consequences for the standard of living, finding work and managing children.

-- Disorderly conduct.
-“Every day of the week we act for Aboriginal people who've been charged with disorderly conduct," says Peter Collins, Legal Director of Aboriginal Legal Services in Western Australia (ALSWA).
+"Every day of the week we act for Aboriginal people who've been charged with disorderly conduct," says Peter Collins, Legal Director of Aboriginal Legal Services in Western Australia (ALSWA).

-- Being “selected” by police.
-Police locking up Aboriginal people for swearing is widespread and known as selective policing.
+Police "selecting" and locking up Aboriginal people for swearing is widespread and known as selective policing.
 Training about Aboriginal culture and awareness could assist police to find better responses.

 According to Western Australia Police Commissioner Karl O'Callaghan police are not prejudiced against Aboriginal people or any other racial group.
 This, however, is a statement which meets little love among Aboriginal communities, and little validation by statistics.